 Eating, drinking, and flash photography are prohibited in the galleries.

 Cell phones must be on silent or vibrate mode while inside the House.

 Service animals are permitted throughout the property.
 Leashed dogs that are not service animals are welcome on the grounds, but are not permitted indoors.
 Pet owners are asked to curb their dogs.

 Can I visit and not take a tour?

 Absolutely.
-Explore the over 9 miles of trails that traverse the Montpelier property, go for a run, or enjoy the scenery.
-You'd be remiss, however, not to take one of our tours, led by interpreters knowledgable about all things James Madison.
+Explore the 8+ miles of trails that traverse the Montpelier property, go for a run, or enjoy the scenery.
+You'd be remiss, however, not to take one of our tours, led by interpreters knowledgeable about all things James Madison.